-Dedicated Team of Personal Injury Lawyers Serving Auburn, WA
+Dedicated Auburn Personal Injury Lawyers Serving WA

 A serious accident is a shocking and traumatic event, especially when someone is killed.
 The sad reality is that in addition to dealing with physical trauma and emotional distress, you will also have financial matters to deal with.
 At Brett McCandlis Brown & Conner, we make it our business to help you through this difficult time by taking these matters into our hands and making sure that you receive all of the compensation that Washington law entitles you to.
-Once you retain us, we will take care of your financial problems while you concentrate on recovering physically and emotionally.
+Once you retain us, our Auburn personal injury lawyers will take care of your financial problems while you concentrate on recovering physically and emotionally.

 Frequently Asked Questions